France announces new travel restrictions | english.lokmat.com

 France announces new travel restrictions

-The French government announced new travel restrictions on Friday that will enter into force on December 4.
+Paris, Dec 4 The French government has announced new travel restrictions that will enter into force on Saturday. ...

-The French government announced new travel restrictions on Friday that will enter into force on December 4.
+Paris, Dec 4 The French government has announced new travel restrictions that will enter into force on Saturday.

-Alongside France's green-orange-red classification scheme for countries according to their coronavirus epidemiological situation, the government also introduced a new list marked by scarlet that includes ten southern African countries
+Alongside France's green-orange-red classification scheme for countries according to their coronavirus epidemiological situation, the government also introduced a new list marked by scarlet that includes ten southern African countries, Xinhua news agency reported.

 According to the Interior Ministry, scarlet list countries are where there are a particularly active circulation of the virus and/or discovery of a variant likely to present a risk of increased transmissibility.